-This chapter contains information on setting up the ModelSim or Cadence NC-VHDL simulator to simulate Microsemi SoC designs.
+This chapter contains information on setting up the ModelSim simulator to simulate Microsemi SoC designs.

 This chapter includes software requirements, steps describing how to compile Microsemi SoC FPGA libraries, and other setup information for the simulation tool you use.

 Software Requirements